gabrielfernando01/spark_def_guide/README.md

 Although you can drive Spark from a variety of languages, what it makes avaible in those languages is worth mentioning.
 Spark has two funtadamental sets of APIs:

-- The low-level "unstructured" APIs.
+- The low-level «unstructured» APIs.
-- The higher-level structured APIs.
+- The higher-level «structured» APIs.

 ### Startig Spark